Khaviso01/weather-app/README.md

-# Weatherly — React + TypeScript Weather App
+# Weather App

-A weather app built with React, TypeScript, and Vite, matching the attached Dribbble reference design.
+A weather app built with React, TypeScript, and Vite.
 Live weather data comes from the [OpenWeatherMap](https://openweathermap.org/api) API.

 ## Getting started